NixOS/nix.dev/source/tutorials/nix-shell-in-shebang.md

 # Reproducible interpreted scripts

-In this tutorial, you will learn how to use Nix to create and run reproducible interpreted scripts.
+In this tutorial, you will learn how to use Nix to create and run reproducible interpreted scripts with [shebang].

 ## Requirements